 By 2002, the couple was able to purchase 16 acres of an 1800s dairy farm with a small farmhouse in Warner and Keira talked Brian into becoming a farmer full-time.
 Naming a farm is always a big decision but the couple having been born and raised in New Hampshire and with the last name of “farmer,” Yankee Farmer’s (with a possessive apostrophe “s” ) Market would be a curiosity and give Keira a beginning lead and twist for marketing their new farm business.

-Today the farm averages 50 head of buffalo pastured in Warner and Hillsboro, NH.
-While Brian manages all the animals and the farmland, Keira oversees ordering, accounts sales, and the website.
+Today, while Brian manages all the animals and the farmland, Keira oversees ordering, accounts sales, and the website.

-The uniqueness and size of the buffalo roaming the farm have made Yankee Farmer’s Market a regular destination for family visits.
 Recently, to build on their budding agri-business, the couple began raising chickens, pigs, and cows, and selling the products of neighboring farms.
 “Ten years ago, I would have said ‘no-way’ about beef, but grass fed beef like buffalo is low fat meat and by opening our farm to more customers and bringing greater public awareness to our beliefs in raising humanely treated and well cared for animals, we hope the fear of eating what they see will be eased.”

 NHFN Farm to Kitchen: Buffalo Chili

 Wholesale: (bulk sales to markets, restaurants, stores & schools)